 The railway line carries trains of lorries and other freight, but the steep hills and tight curves limit the amount of traffic and its speed.
 Most traffic uses the parallel motorway which has led to serious congestion and pollution.
-The solution to this problem is the construction of the Brenner Base Tunnel, which began in 2008 and should be completed by 2025-6.
+The solution to this problem is the construction of the Brenner Base Tunnel, which began in 2008 and was expected to be completed by 2025-6.
+By 2021 the completion date had slipped to 2032.
 This will cut the passenger train journey time between Bolzano and Innsbruck from two hours to fifty minutes and the lesser gradient will enable freight trains to carry twice the weight at faster speeds.
 The tunnel will run for 55km from Fortezza/ Franzenfeste to Innsbruck and a link to the Innsbruck freight bypass tunnel will extend this to 64km, the longest rail tunnel in the world.
 By June 2018 84km of the 230km of tunnels (main tunnels, side tunnel, exploratory / drainage tunnel, access tunnels) had been excavated.

 3 Innsbruck public transport